slotThe/slotThe.github.io/posts/emacs-potpourri.md

 However,
-with a bit of [monkey-patching], one can get a result that approximated a sane solution!
+with a bit of [monkey-patching], one can get a result that approximates a sane solution!
 [Here is the corresponding post for this](https://tony-zorman.com/posts/join-lines-comments.html).

 # Converting markdown to Element-flavoured HTML